 Use FinderHelper from the first login all the way through posting, matching, messaging, group coordination, and marking an item returned.

-After an item is posted, FinderHelper can surface potential matches using item details, location logic, and map context.
-Users can review exact and nearby possibilities, compare details, and jump straight into the match flow without guessing where to start.
+After an item is posted, FinderHelper can surface potential matches using item details, location, and map context.
+Helpers can review exact and nearby possibilities, compare details, see map counts and clusters, and jump straight into the most promising leads.

 Open the strongest lead first when details align closely.